 The housing that does exist here is quite attractive.

 What is the style of these arts and crafts homes?
 I call them barn houses, and I really like them.
-I'm not alone, many call these "barn houses" but they are technically in
+I'm not alone, many call these "barn houses" but they are technically in the Dutch Colonial Revival style:

 How about these cool angled entry doors: